apache/superset/UPDATING.md

 This file documents any backwards-incompatible changes in Superset and assists people when migrating to a new version.

+## Superset 0.31.0
+boto3 / botocore was removed from the dependency list.
+If you use s3 as a place to store your SQL Lab result set or Hive uploads, you may have to rely on an alternate requirements.txt file to install those dependencies.

 ## Superset 0.29.0
 * India was removed from the "Country Map" visualization as the geojson file included in the package was very large